 Join our welcoming group for lively and challenging discussions led by Reference Librarian Amy Melman.

-Please email Amy at firstname.lastname@example.org if you plan to attend — and so she can notify you in case of inclement weather!
+Registration: Please email Amy at email@example.com if you plan to attend, and she will update you on the location each month.

 First Wednesday of the month, 10:00am-noon